Fenwick, East Ayrshire: History

 The Fenwick Weavers' Society was founded in Fenwick in 1761 and is considered one of the first co-operatives in the world.

 Fenwick Parish Church dates back to 1643, with Rev. Colin Strong currently overseeing its leadership.
 The Primary School in Fenwick currently feeds to Loudoun Academy in Galston.
 In summer 2017, the primary school underwent an extension that saw a new gym hall built and the old dinner hall and hut demolished.

 The two main areas of Fenwick are High Fenwick and Laigh Fenwick, referring directly to the area of housing and community at the top of Kirkton Road and the area of housing at the bottom.
 There remains a friendly rivalry between these two areas which culminates with the annual Fenwick gala cricket match where the two sides face off against each other.

-John Fulton Hall is in Fenwick, located next door to what used to be the Fenwick Medical Practice (which relocated from the rear of the local newsagents in the 1990s) and WANT Hair Salon.
-KB Holistic and Alternative Therapies is located on the site of the practice, which closed due to a lack of GPs.

-The Post Office (which is located on the Main Street) used to be located next to Waterslap but also moved closer to the main hub of the village in the 1990s.
-The old location of the Post Office has since been occupied by Fenwick Fine Foods and, recently, Logan's Larder.
+John Fulton Hall is in Fenwick.
+The Post Office (which is located on the Main Street) moved closer to the main hub of the village in the 1990s.
+The old location of the Post Office has since been occupied by several businesses.